Deicide (band): Post-Hoffman brothers period (2004–present)

-Shortly after, the guitar roles were then filled by former Cannibal Corpse guitarist Jack Owen, and Vital Remains guitarist Dave Suzuki.
+Shortly after the Hoffmans' departure, the guitar roles were then filled by former Cannibal Corpse guitarist Jack Owen, and Vital Remains guitarist Dave Suzuki.
 Following the tour, Suzuki was replaced by guitarist Ralph Santolla.
 Santolla stated he was a Catholic, which had received a small amount of shock and ridicule from some metal fans.
-In spite of this, Deicide's eighth studio album The Stench of Redemption, which was released on August 22, 2006, received rave reviews.
+In spite of this, Deicide's eighth studio album The Stench of Redemption, which was released on August 22, 2006, received positive reviews from critics, who praised the album's guitar work and emphasis on melody.

-In January 2007, Benton left the European tour and returned home to the United States as a result of legal issues at home.
+Speaking of how Owen's presence affected the band's dynamic, Benton said: "When those two morons left, Jack brought stability, a calm, a stress-free environment for me.
+'Cause I was ready to quit the band; I was done.
+I had enough of them two morons; I was done.
+That's why I started doing Vital Remains.
+I was at that point.
+I had enough.
+And Ralph being in the band, that was just… I knew when we brought Ralph in he was never gonna be permanent, because he's just a fucking mess of a human being...
+Jack, though… We're like family.
+The band is a family.
+I treat this band like I would my family.
+I don't pay myself more than anybody; we split everything equally, four ways. [...]
+I like to sleep at night.
+I couldn't treat people like a hired gun and shit.
+You know what I mean?!
+To me, that's just… When bands do that, it's, like, 'Who are you as far as…?
+On a human level, how are you better than anybody else?
+Why should you be paid more?'
+And people can respect me for that, or they can hate me for it.
+I run it like a business, you know what I mean?!
+And everybody's happy.
+This lineup is not gonna go away."In January 2007, Benton left the European tour and returned home to the United States as a result of legal issues at home.
 Asheim announced that Seth van Loo, from opening act Severe Torture, and Garbaty "Yaha", from the Polish death metal band Dissenter, would be replacing Benton starting on January 9 in the Netherlands, until Benton could rejoin the tour.
 Benton rejoined the band in Paris on January 13.
 On May 24, 2007, it was announced Ralph Santolla had left Deicide.
-Subsequently, he joined Florida's Obituary and appears on their album Xecutioner's Return as well as the tour.
-On July 20, 2007, guitarist Jack Owen announced that Deicide would be "on hiatus" and he had joined Ohio based death/thrash combo Estuary for touring purposes.
+Subsequently, he joined Florida's Obituary and appeared on their album Xecutioner's Return as well as the tour.
+On July 20, 2007, guitarist Jack Owen announced that Deicide would be "on hiatus" and he had temporarily joined Ohio-based deathrash band Estuary for touring purposes.
 The band embarked on a Balkan tour, dubbed "Balkans AssassiNation Tour", in October 2007 alongside Krisiun, Incantation and Inactive Messiah.
+Owen called the tour a "death metal vacation."